 There is also a nice boutique hotel, Paamul Hotel, not luxurious but pricey and very convenient as all the rooms are beachfront.
 Certainly a great weekend getaway and among one of my favorite Riviera Maya hotels, mostly for the location.

 Coming from the Carretera Federal you will see the Paamul Hotel sign.
 You can turn into the unpaved road and get to the hotel parking lot.

-The beach’s access is completely free during the week, and you can use the hotel facility if you eat a meal in the hotel restaurant, which is right on the beach and offers delicious plates. (vegan and vegetarian options available).
+The beach’s access is completely free during the week, and you can use the hotel facility, such as beach chairs and umbrellas if you eat a meal in the hotel restaurant, which is right on the beach and offers delicious plates. (vegan and vegetarian options available).

-During the week you have to pay 100 MXN per person but you can use it as a credit for the restaurant.
+During the weekend you have to pay 100 MXN per person but you can use it as a credit for the restaurant.
 So it’s basically free as well as during the week.

 it was my favorite Sunday escape when I used to live and work in Playa del Carmen about 15 years ago.
 It was deserted back then, with only a little shack where they served the best guacamole ever.

-If you wish to stay there there are a few hotel options.
+If you wish to stay there are a few hotel options.